Peer effect analysis with latent processes: Causality, stochastic process, and likelihood

 \subsection{Setup and causal peer effect parameters}

 I focus on irreversible\footnote{This can be because the action cannot be undone (\textit{e.g.}, vaccination), is too costly to reverse, or because the focus is on first-time events.} decisions: there is an initial default state, labeled $0$, and the decision to opt-in leads to an absorbing state, labeled $1$.
 For instance, the outcome $y$ might represent vaccination status, technology adoption, retirement, migration decision, etc. The goal is to model and estimate peer effects, \textit{i.e.} how decisions of peers alter an individual's probability of opting in.
-The peers are summarized by an adjacency matrix, $W$.
+The peers are described by a network; their importance is given by a weighting matrix $W$.
+Although it is naturally interpreted as a row-normalized matrix giving positive weights to each individual's peers, the results apply to general matrices provided that $W$ is bounded in row and column sums.

 The adoption time of an individual $i$, denoted by $T_i$, is a random variable that depends on individuals' characteristics and their expectations.
 Observing a peer opting in modifies the likelihood that an individual does so as well.
 This can be due to conformity, information transmission, or other types of social influence.
 This implies that there is a change in the distribution of the adoption time of individual $i$, $T_i$, upon observing the adoption of a peer.